 The Zoning Ordinance is then sometimes amended or in some instances rewritten to implement the goals through current development.
 Sometimes, however, the Zoning Ordinance is not changed.
 It is another process often facilitated by consultants.

-In 2016, the Planning Commission reviewed the Master Plan and determined they would like to rewrite the Master Plan, Incorporation some of the goals from 2011, and gathering public input to create a more user-friendly Master Plan.
+In 2016, the Planning Commission reviewed the Master Plan and determined they would like to rewrite the Master Plan.
+They Incorporated some of the goals from the 2011 Mater Plan, and gathered public input to create a more user-friendly Master Plan.

-The kick-off to the planning process began in October 2016 and is projected to continue until the end of 2017.
+The kick-off to the planning process began in October 2016 and achieved adoption by the City Council in November 2018.